gsavastano/Dead-Simple-Sitemap-Generator/README.md

 	$crawler = new Dssg;
 	$crawler->startCrawl();

-then lunch it from the command line
+then launch it from the command line

 	php yourfile.php -uexample.com -ahttps -p0.2 -fdaily -sexample.xml
 to see the options